MaikuB/supnews/README.md

 * Using custom fonts
 * Using a Cupertino widgets within a material app

+**NOTE**: when the app was originally written, the `ProxyProvider` class wasn't available yet in the `provider` package.
+It should be possible to update the app to make of use of it

 When trying to debug on your machine via an Android device, you'll currently need to go to android/app/build.gradle and modify the contents to comment out/remove the store release related configuration.
 The latter configuration is there as I currently have this setup with [Codemagic](https://codemagic.io/) to deploy to the Google Play store.
 The relevant sections look like as follows

 ```